 The Secret Trail or the Kalawit trail leads tourists to reach the inner lake.
 From Talisay City, take a tricycle to Taal Lake Yacht Club where you can rent a boat and get a guide to the main crater.

 The boat that can carry up to 5 individuals costs around ₱3,800 (for walk-in) or ₱2,900 (if prepaid).
 The guide fee is ₱350 per group, the landing fee is ₱50 per boat, and the tourism fee is ₱50 per individual.
 Contact Sir Peter at +63 917 838 3726 to book in advance and avail the prepaid rate for the boat rental.

 If you want the resort to prepare your meal, you can contact them directly.

 Important Tips and Reminders

 - The best time to hike is early morning.
 The trail is barely shaded.

 - Wear comfortable clothes and appropriate footwear.
 Don’t forget to put on something for sun or rain protection.

-- You can bring something to eat.
+- You can bring your packed lunch.